-On Tuesday morning, officials from the St. Louis area came together for a ribbon-cutting ceremony to mark the re-opening of the Delmar Boulevard Interstate 170 overpass in University City.
+On Tuesday morning, officials from the St. Louis area came together for a to mark the re-opening of the Delmar Boulevard Interstate 170 overpass in University City.

 "We were very pleased that the project went quickly," said Olivette City Manager Mike McDowell.

 The bridge was not scheduled to open until September, but the construction moved at a quick enough pace to get it open on Tuesday.
 The tone of the morning was very positive and happy, and the officials all seemed thrilled that the project came in ahead of schedule.